A Genealogy of Optimizers

-A guided tour through neural-network optimizers, with twelve interactive widgets.
+A guided tour through neural-network optimizers, with interactive widgets.
 Each one solves a specific problem in the previous, and the trajectory tells you something about where deep learning is going.

-Ch.
+Sec.
 01 SGD & the stochastic gradient

 A neural network is just a giant pile of numbers — the parameters.
 Training it means finding the values of those numbers that make the model's predictions good.
 We measure "good" with a single scalar called the loss: lower is better.